 Our policy analysis, research and resources highlight opportunity

-For over two decades, our Renewables in Remote Communities program has carried out extensive research on diesel reduction, clean energy financing, Indigenous rights, and more.
-Through this work, we highlight how the clean energy transition is full of opportunities, particularly when it comes to advancing energy sovereignty in remote communities.
+For over two decades, our Remote Communities Program has carried out extensive research on diesel reduction, clean energy financing, Indigenous rights, and more.
+Through this work, we highlight how the clean energy transition is full of opportunities for community and business development, and more reliable energy.

 Secure fair prices for Indigenous-led renewable energy projects